jonathan-ruiz/azure_cloud_platform_deployment/README.md

     azure account import publishsettings.publishsettings
 ## Adding an affinity group
+If you don't create an affinity group before to try other commands you'll have errors like "parameter.label cannot be empty" what is very confusing.

     azure account affinity-group create affinity-group-name --label affinity-group-label  --location "West Europe"

 ## Adding a cloud service

     azure service create --serviceName cloud-service-name --description "cloud-service-name description" --location "West Europe"